 Part 3: The Embryo Transfer Cycle

-If you do not have a fresh embryo transfer, you will undergo a frozen embryo transfer cycle in the future.
+If you do not have a fresh transfer, you will undergo a frozen embryo transfer (FET) cycle in the future.

 There are two types:

-The medicated approach requires the use of progesterone injections.
+The medicated approach requires the use of progesterone shots.

 Progesterone injections are potentially the most painful part of the entire IVF process.

 These hurt more than the stimulation medications because you need to inject the progesterone intramuscularly (IM).
-The needle is a little bigger, and it goes in deeper than a subcutaneous injection.
+The needle is a little bigger and goes deeper than a subcutaneous injection.